maybejeet/maybejeet/README.md

 # 💫 About Me:
 My name is Jeet Kumar Prasad.
 I am pursuing my bachelor's degree in CSE.
 I am always up for learning new technologies and tech stacks.
-I am always up for netwoking and helping on your project in way i can
+I am always up for netwoking and helping on your project in way I can.

 ## 🌐 Socials: